 - B) a decline and incline exercise (extra good for those who have shoulder issues when flat pressing).

 - C) some kind of flat OR decline pressing exercise, plus some kind of incline pressing exercise, plus an isolation movement (which is the combination I’ve personally seen the best results from).

 Specifically for me with “C,” the flat barbell bench press, incline dumbbell press and/or the Hammer Strength incline press machine, and dumbbell flyes.
 My chest is my best body part in terms of size, and that’s the combination of exercises I’ve used more than any other.

 I should mention that I don’t do all of this in a single workout.
 I also don’t have a “chest day” (and there’s a 99.9% chance you shouldn’t have one either).

 It also doesn’t mean you even need all of this in your program at one time.
-Depending on your set up, you can either get this in over the course of the week (for example, combined from 2 upper body workouts like The Muscle Building Workout Routine does it, or like many of the programs in The Best Workout Routines do it).
+Depending on your set up, you can either get this in over the course of the week (for example, combined from 2 upper body workouts like The Muscle Building Workout Routine does it, or like many of the programs in Superior Muscle Growth do it).

 Or, you can get these exercises in over the course of weeks/months by adjusting your exercise selection after each training cycle.